25A0/procgen-challenge-5/README.md

 The rest of the post will explain how it works internally.
 You can find a link to the code at the end of the post.

-The appraoch I took for this challenge was to write some patterns for adventures by hand, and then write some code to diversify those patterns.
+The approach I took for this challenge was to write some patterns for adventures by hand, and then write some code to diversify those patterns.

 A simple adventure could look like this: